Backpropagation in hyperbolic chaos via adjoint shadowing: Introduction

+The most well-known linear response formulas are the pathwise perturbation formula, the divergence formula, and the kernel differentiation formula, all having adjoint versions.
+The kernel differentiation formula, also known as the likelihood ratio method in probability context \cite{Rubinstein1989,Reiman1989,Glynn1990,Hairer2010,np}, requires that the system must be stochastic, and the cost is large when the noise is small.
+The other two formulas work for both deterministic and stochastic systems; they are not hindered by small noise, but both have their own unique shortcomings.
+In this paper, we consider only the deterministic case with hyperbolicity: this was the path for classical dynamical systems theory.

-No previous linear response algorithm works in high-dimensional chaos.
-The two most well-known linear response formulas are the ensemble formula and the operator formula, both having adjoint versions.
-The ensemble formula averages conventional adjoint formula over a lot of orbits, which is also known as the stochastic gradient method; however, it is cursed by the gradient explosion \cite{Lea2000,eyink2004ruelle,lucarini_linear_response_climate,lucarini_linear_response_climate2}.
-The operator formula computes the perturbation operator, which is not pointwisely defined, and we have to resolve the full phase space: this is cursed by dimensionality \cite{Keane1998,Froyland2007,Liverani2001,Ding1994,Pollicott2000,Galatolo2014,Galatolo2014a, Wormell2019,Crimmins2020,Antown2021,Wormell2019a,Froyland2013a,SantosGutierrez2020,Bahsoun2018}.
+The pathwise perturbation formula averages conventional adjoint formula over a lot of orbits, which is also known as the ensemble method or stochastic gradient method; however, it is cursed by the gradient explosion \cite{Lea2000,eyink2004ruelle,lucarini_linear_response_climate,lucarini_linear_response_climate2}.
+The divergence formula, also known as the transfer operator formula computes the perturbation operator, which is not pointwisely defined, and we have to partition the full phase space to obtain some mollified approximation: this is cursed by dimensionality \cite{Keane1998,Froyland2007,Liverani2001,Ding1994,Pollicott2000,Galatolo2014,Galatolo2014a,Wormell2019,Crimmins2020,Antown2022,Wormell2019a,Froyland2013a,SantosGutierrez2020,Bahsoun2018,Zhang2020}.
 A promising direction is to blend the two formulas, but the obstruction was that the split lacks smoothness \cite{abramov2007blended}.
+There are pointwisely defined formulas such as \cite{Ruelle_diff_maps,Gouezel2008}, but they still involve terms whose expressions are not obvious; moreover, they are not recursive, so can not be computed efficiently; even if we use our tools to make those formulas recursive, the number of recursive relations would be large.

-Our recent numerical algorithm, the fast response algorithm, solves the smoothness issue for the blended approach, and computes the linear response on a sample orbit \cite{fr}.
-This algorithm runs $2u+2$ forwardly-recursive relations on an orbit, each tracking an $M$ dimensional vector.
+Our recent work, the fast response formula and algorithm, solve the smoothness issue for the blended approach, and computes the linear response of discrete-time hyperbolic systems on a sample orbit \cite{fr}.
+In some sense the formula is the ergodic theorem for linear response: it computes the pushforward of $2u+2$ $M$-dimensional vectors on an orbit, and then the average of some pointwise functions of these vectors converge to the linear response.
 Here $M$ is the phase space dimension, and $u$ is the number of unstable Lyapunov exponents.
-This number of recursive relations seems to be minimal, since we need at least $u$ many relations to capture all the unstable perturbative behaviors.
+This number of recursive relations seems to be close to the least possible, since we need at least $u$ many relations to capture all the unstable perturbative behaviors.